-The interviews were semi-structured.
-The pre-lesson interview concerned strategies that the teacher used to facilitate dialogic teaching, suitability of dialogue use in RE teaching, and expectations about the upcoming lesson.
+The interviews with the teacher were semi-structured.
+The pre-lesson interview concerned strategies that the teacher used in order to facilitate dialogic teaching, suitability of dialogue use in RE teaching, and expectations about the upcoming lesson.
 The post-lesson interview aimed to create a comparative picture between lesson expectations and what actually happened in terms of the level of dialogue used, strategies used, and students’ use of dialogue.
 Probing questions were used in both interviews to help deepen the conversation.

-..
+2.4.
 Data Analysis